Uka Farm-Hawaii-Big Island-Family Home on Secluded 3 Acre Farm-15 minutes from Hilo Town

 "We'd like to go on a ski vacation in Bend, OR or a community close to Mt.
 Bachelor during spring break of 2026.
 We could do simultaneous exchange then or you could come in June or July 2024 to our home in Hawaii for a non-simultaneous exchange."

-"We would like to do an exchange in New York City during our school fall break of 2025.
-We can do a simultaneous exchange then or for a non-simultaneous exchange when you come in June or July of 2024 in exchange for us coming to New York City in Oct.
-2025."
+"We would like to do an exchange in New York City during our school fall break of 2026.
+We can do a simultaneous exchange then or for a non-simultaneous exchange."

-"We would like to come to Bar Harbor, Maine for about 1 - 1.5 weeks during early June of 2026.
-We can do a simultaneous exchange then or non-simultaneous exchange before then in exchange for these dates."
+"We would like to come to Bar Harbor, Maine for about 1 week during the first week of June 2026.
+We can do a simultaneous exchange then or non-simultaneous exchange during July 2026."

-"We would like to visit Argentina during Oct.
-4 - Oct.
-12, 2025 for about a week.
+"We would like to visit Argentina during our son's fall break Oct.
+3 - Oct.
+11, 2026 for about a week.
 We are open to spending another week exploring some other location in Argentina.
 We can do a simultaneous exchange or a non-simultaneous exchange."

-"We would like to visit Banff in early June of 2026 for about a week - 1.5 weeks.
-We need to be home by June 11th.
-We can do a simultaneous exchange or you can come to Hawaii for a non-simultaneous exchange in June or July of 2024."
+"We would like to visit Banff or Canmore in early June of 2026 for about a week.
+We need to be home by June 8th.
+We can do a simultaneous exchange or you can come to Hawaii for a non-simultaneous exchange for spring break in March or July 2026."

 "We would like to come to Scotland for 1-2 weeks during the June or July of 2027.
 We would like to see nature and experience Scottish culture.
 We are open to the location.
 We can do a simultaneous exchange or you can come June or July 2024 for a non-sim."

-"We would like to come to Alaska for 1.5 - 2 weeks in July of 2026.
-We are open to locations.
-We can do a simultaneous exchange or a non-simultaneous exchange for June or July of 2024 at our home in Hawaii."
+"We would like to come to Alaska for 1.5 - 2 weeks in June or July 2027.
+We can offer a simultaneous exchange or a non-simultaneous exchange for July 2026."

 "We would like to visit Torres del Paine, Patagonia, Chile for about 1 - 2 weeks from Dec.
 19, 2026 - Jan.
 4, 2027.
 We are also open to visiting other areas in Chile.
 We can do a simultaneous exchange or a non-simultaneous exchange for earlier dates."